IRS Forms

 Who Must File Schedule M

-You must complete Schedule M if you are a Category 4 filer, meaning a U.S. person that had control of a CFC for at least 30 consecutive days during the CFC’s annual accounting period.
-If you are in a consolidated group, list the common parent as the U.S. person filer on Schedule M. Category 1, 2, 3, and 5 filers are generally not required to file Schedule M unless they also meet Category 4.
+You must complete Schedule M if you are a Category 4 or Category 5 filer.
+A Category 4 filer is a U.S. person that had control of a CFC for at least 30 consecutive days during the CFC’s annual accounting period; a Category 5 filer is a 10% or more U.S. shareholder of a CFC.
+Both Category 4 and Category 5 filers must file Schedule M. If you are in a consolidated group, list the common parent as the U.S. person filer on Schedule M. Category 1, 2, and 3 filers are generally not required to file Schedule M unless they also meet Category 4 or Category 5.

 The Columns You Must Get Right